ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

 > [Wiki](Home) > [The GUI](The-GUI) > [Coding](GUI-Coding) > Data binding

-Note: there are some helpful tips to common mistakes at the bottom.
+Note: there are some helpful tips to common errors/mistakes [here](Databinding:-common-mistakes)

 ## Create the example plug-ins ##